usmanmusa1920/flask-unity/README.md

 # Flask-Unity

-An extension of flask web framework that erase the complexity of structuring flask project blueprint, packages, connecting other flask extensions, and other annoying stuffs.
+An extension of flask web framework that erase the complexity of structuring flask project blueprint, packages, connecting other flask extensions, database migrations, and other annoying stuffs.

 ## Installation

-Install and update the latest release from <a href="https://pypi.org/project/flask-unity">pypi</a>.
+Install and update the latest release from <a href="https://pypi.org/project/flask-unity">pypi</a>, we recomend you to create a virtual environment to avoid conflict (upgrade/downgrade of some of your system libraries) when installing flask_unity, this is just a recomendation, it still work even if you install it without using virtual environment.
 Basically the library was uploaded using `sdist` (Source Distribution) and `bdist_wheel` (Built Distribution), this software (library) is compatible and also tested with `windows OS`, `linux`, `macOS` and possibly can be compabible with others too!.

 ```sh
     pip install --upgrade flask_unity